WHAT IS A VEDIC HOROSCOPE?

-According to the ancient Indian scriptures knows as the “Vedas” (which are the oldest Indo-Aryan Sanskrit texts) we have to experience reactions or Karma in our present life and the next one, which reflect the good or bad actions we have performed in our past lives.
+According to the ancient Indian scriptures, the Vedas, (the oldest Indo-Aryan Sanskrit texts) we have to experience Karma in our present life and next life, which reflect the good or bad actions we have performed in our past lives.

 Vedic Astrology is based on universal religion and believes in the transmigration of the soul in its quest for further spiritual growth.
-God gives us birth to perform specific deeds (Karma) on Earth and at the same time expand the consciousness of the soul through its earthly experience until we have paid our karmic debt and it is no longer necessary for us to reincarnate.
+We are born to perform specific deeds (Karma) on Earth and at the same time expand the consciousness of the soul through its earthly experience until we have paid our karmic debt and it is no longer necessary for us to reincarnate.

 Accepting this philosophy of the Vedas, our birth at a certain time holds a certain destiny, or Karma to live out during this lifetime.
 The arrangement of the planets at birth is an indication of what good or bad karma we will enjoy or suffer in this life.
-God gives us birth at the most opportune time to assist us in achieving our earthly goals – i.e. our destiny is already mapped out for us.
+We are born at the most opportune time to help achieve our earthly goals – i.e. our destiny is already mapped out for us.

-Know that this Karma is not eternal, but can be changed – man must use his free will within the given parameters of his birth chart to rule his destiny.
-This is not as contradictory as it sounds because man only realises 5% of his potential and leaves 95% of it untapped before he dies.
-Vedic astrology takes the view that is a person leads his life morally and righteously and gains higher knowledge, the past karmic debts will get paid off and new Karmic credits will be built up for this life as well as for a future birth.
+Know that this Karma is not eternal, but can be changed – you must use your free will within the given parameters of your birth chart to rule your destiny.
+This is not as contradictory as it sounds because you only realise 5% of your potential and leave 95% of it untapped before you die.
+Vedic Astrology takes the view that if someone leads their life morally and righteously and gains higher knowledge, the past karmic debts will get paid off and new Karmic credits will be built up for this life as well as for a future birth.

-Free will alone at times cannot shift one’s current path in life to what is required – one has to resort to the use of Muhurtha (auspicious timing), mantras, yantras, yagyas and gemmology – these act like an umbrella and although they cannot top the divine downpour, they prevent one from getting wet.
+Free will alone at times cannot shift one’s current path in life to what is required – one has to resort to the use of Muhurtha (auspicious timing), mantras, yantras, yagyas and gemmology – these act like an umbrella.

-Good timing in life is of the essence and in Vedic Astrology, the Vimshottri Dasha system is unique in timing and pin-pointing events in one’s life.
+Good timing is essential and in Vedic Astrology, the Vimshottri Dasha system is unique in timing and pin-pointing events in one’s life.
 One can ward off failure and ensure success by correctly directing efforts and starting ventures at auspicious times.

-In Vedic civilisation, Astrology formed the very basis of daily life so that man might harmonise his life with the laws of nature – Law of Karma, with its doctrine of reincarnation and the soul’s attainment of “Nirvana” i.e. the merging with All Wisdom at which point the cycle of reincarnation comes to an end.
+In Vedic civilisation, Astrology formed the very basis of daily life so that someone might harmonise their life with the laws of nature – Law of Karma, with its doctrine of reincarnation and the soul’s attainment of “Nirvana” i.e. the merging with all wisdom at which point the cycle of reincarnation comes to an end

 A Vedic horoscope highlights your potential and capabilities with regard to finances, relationships, career and other earthly considerations, but most importantly it helps you to open the window on your own spirituality, thus revealing your true purpose in this incarnation.